 WILMINGTON, MA — Below are several recent Wilmington Little League game summaries:

-AAA: Astros beat Cardinals, 12-9, on Thursday, May 31 at Boutwell Field
+AAA: Astros vs. Rays on Saturday, May 18 at Boutwell Field

 (NOTE: Summaries provided by the Wilmington Little League.)

 Like Wilmington Apple on Facebook.
 Follow Wilmington Apple on Twitter.
 Follow Wilmington Apple on Instagram.
 Subscribe to Wilmington Apple’s daily email newsletter HERE.
 Got a comment, question, photo, press release, or news tip?
 Email email@example.com.